markjnkim/es_mod/01-html/content/step-4-what-to-do.md

 * We combined classes on the same element (e.g., `<h2 class="section-title primary-border">`).

-Keep these ideas in your back pocket, because they will surely come up again, not only in these last few lessons but in future web-related projects!
+Keep these ideas in your back pocket because they will surely come up again, not only in the next few lessons but in future web-related projects!

 - - -